BidGithub2022/BidServer/README.md

 - I am using PiHole for DNS and my home router for DHCP server.
 Changed the home router setting to use the PiHole as the primary DNS server.

 - PiHole does not like the special chars like *.
-Hence added all the DNS records in PiHole.
+Hence updated the local /etc/hosts file with 7 entries to resolve host names.

 - Get 60 days free trial.
 Need to register and attach valid subscription to the cluster.